uis-prepcourse-2019/sys-admin-101/README.md

 - Download the compressed file using (`wget` or `curl`) from the shell.
 - Extract the file `task.tar.bz2`.
 - Find the location of shell script file called `run.sh`.
-- Fix the problem and successfully run the command `./run.sh`.
+- Fix the problem (e.g, file name, permission) and successfully run the command `./run.sh`.

 ### Group Task 1
 #### Scenario